kingbeful/PomeloLua/README.md

 PomeloLua
 ==================
-PomeloLua shows how to use pomelo in coco2dx lua.
+PomeloLua helps you to use pomelo in coco2dx lua project.

-It is based on [libpomelo](https://github.com/NetEase/libpomelo) and can be used by [cocos2d-x](https://github.com/cocos2d/cocos2d-x) in Lua
+It is based on [libpomelo](https://github.com/NetEase/libpomelo)

 The server side is [chatofpomelo-websocket](https://github.com/NetEase/chatofpomelo-websocket).

 ##iOS